Jeunese/jeunese.github.io/docs/get-started.md

 ## 1. Define your documentation goals

-### Discovery research

-Defining your documentation goals starts with some discovery research, which you can then also apply at Step 2.
+Defining your documentation goals starts with some **discovery research**, which you can then also apply at Step 2.
 Discovery research might consist of:

 * A content inventory to establish what already exists.
 * Discussions with subject matter experts, colleagues in technical teams, and the administrators themselves.